 Ragdoll Cats & Kittens in California

-Iíve loved cats for as long as I can remember.
+I’ve loved cats for as long as I can remember.
 Content to have a few wonderful felines as pets, the thought of becoming an exhibitor and breeder never crossed my mind until I attended that first cat show in Sacramento in 2006.
 After our beloved 18 yr old Himilayan, Maude, passed I purchased a ragdoll kitten named Opal.
 This same girl—by the way– just happens to be the momma of Snugglerags Sebring of RegencyRags.
 I decided to enter Opal in kitten class at one of the Arcadia cat shows.
 She won a few ribbons that weekend and the rest is history.

 Snugglerags is a small hobby cattery dedicated to showing and breeding Ragdolls.
 At this point, we do far more showing of our cats and kittens than breeding.
 Generally speaking, we produce roughly three litters per year.
 This is definitely a family hobby.
-Our oldest daughter, Courtney, is a veterinary technician who is enrolled in Vet School.
-She is very helpful with practical tips.
-Lindsey can be usually be found at the Cat Shows with me--- cats/kittens in tow.
-She has become our groomer extradordinaire!!
-Mollie, our youngest daughter, is a sophomore at Stanford and, when home, joins her Dad socializing the babies.
+Our oldest daughter, Courtney, is a Veterinarian specializing in the care of Primates.
+As you can imagine, she is a huge help with the cats & kittens.
+Having a Vet as a family member really helps keep illness at bay!!

 I am a nurse practitioner and my husband, Harry, is a pharmacist.
 Together, we have extensive health care experience that, to a large extent, transfers to the care of our cats and kittens.